 Yes, landholders or managers need a licence to harm kangaroos if they intend to harm kangaroos, wallabies or wallaroos on their property to mitigate damage or for public safety purposes.

-If the property is in a commercial harvest zone, landholders will require a commercial licence and they may also engage a licensed commercial harvester to remove kangaroos from their property.
+If the property is in a commercial harvest zone, landholders will require a commercial licence and may engage a licensed commercial harvester to remove kangaroos from their property.

 Persons with a valid firearms licence and appropriate firearms can assist landholders who have a licence to harm issued by the National Parks & Wildlife Service (NPWS).

-Participating shooters must also read the comprehensive Volunteer Non-Commercial Kangaroo Shooters Best Practice Guide (PDF, 803.38 KB) and comply with the principles for humane and ethical shooting of kangaroo species.
+Participating shooters must read the comprehensive Volunteer Non-Commercial Kangaroo Shooters Best Practice Guide (PDF, 803.38 KB) and comply with the principles for humane and ethical shooting of kangaroo species.

 Local Land Services (LLS) maintains a register of commercial harvesters, professional shooters and volunteer shooters who are willing to assist landholders to harm kangaroos.

 Volunteer shooters holding a current firearms licence with appropriate firearms are invited to list their contact details, training and experience on a Shooters Register that may be accessed by landholders requiring assistance.